advanced-computer-lab/MightyDucks/README 2.md

 	- Passport Number<br>
 	- Password<br>

-9. The admin can view his/hers reserved upcoming and past trips from the ‘My Trips’ option in the drawer
+9. The admin can view their reserved upcoming and past trips from the ‘My Trips’ option in the drawer.

-10. The admin can switch to his/her admin privileges from the ‘Admin Controls’ option in the drawer
+10. The admin can switch to their admin privileges from the ‘Admin Controls’ option in the drawer.

+11. The admin can return to the dashboard by clicking on the logo of the website.

+12. The admin can sign out using the ‘Sign Out’ in the navigation bar.

+13. The admin can search for flights either from the dashboard or from the ‘Book a flight?’ option in the navigation bar by adding the following information:
+	- Departure and Arrival Locations<br>
+	- Departure and Return Dates<br>
+	- Number of Adults and Children<br>
+	- Cabin type (Economy, Business Class, or First Class) <br>
+14. The admin can choose and select from the flight results for departure and return options.
+The user, then, gets to choose their seats for both trips, and finally the user can proceed to payment.

+15. Upon payment, the admin can choose to pay either to pay with ‘Visa’ or ‘Master Card’, and then enter the following information:
+	- Card Number
+	- Expiration Date
+	- CCV

+16. After a successful payment, the admin user will receive an email with their itinerary, if they had chosen that option.

 ## ***Guest User Privileges:***
 1. The guest user can login using the username and password.